-Also, five step coaching model is presented in a linear fashion to depict a complete coaching conversation; however, each specific interaction may require some flexibility to meet the needs of the individual.
+Also, this five step coaching model is presented in a linear fashion to depict a complete coaching conversation.
+However, each specific interaction may require some flexibility to meet the needs of the individual.
 For example, if the objective and assessment steps have already been understood, then spending more time on delivering behavior-focused feedback and identifying forward-oriented action is a better approach.

 1. Establishing the Objective

 The beginning of any coaching interaction needs to start with a clear purpose.
 The purpose tends to be one of three types of conversations: developmental (optimizing strengths), career (preparing for another role), or performance (overcoming obstacles or dealing with performance gaps).